Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Abstract

 \section{Abstract}

-We demonstrate a new practical approach for generating multicolour orbital angular momentum (OAM) beams.
-It involves a standard silica optical fibre, with appropriate control of input coupling conditions.
-Specifically, a properly tilted input laser beam must be injected into the fibre cladding.
-This spontaneously breaks the fibre axial symmetry by imposing wavefront rotation.
-In this way, OAM beams can be easily generated even with low-power, continuous-wave (CW) laser sources (e.g., a laser pointer).
-With a high-power near-infrared femtosecond laser, a visible OAM supercontinuum is generated, that is characterized by a coloured spiral emission in the far field.
-With control of input coupling conditions, one observes that colours of the spiral spatially self-organize in a rainbow distribution.
+We demonstrate a new practical approach for generating multicolour spiral-shaped beams.
+It makes use of a standard silica optical fibre, combined with a titled input laser beam.
+The resulting breaking of the fibre axial symmetry leads to the propagation of a helical beam.
+The associated output far-field has spiral shape, independently of the input laser power value.
+Whereas, with a high-power near-infrared femtosecond laser, a visible supercontinuum spiral emission is generated.
+With appropriate control of the input laser coupling conditions, the colours of the spiral spatially self-organize in a rainbow distribution.
 Our method is independent of the laser source wavelength and polarization.
-Therefore, standard optical fibres may be used for generating OAM beams in many applications, ranging from communications to optical tweezers and quantum optics.
+Therefore, standard optical fibres may be used for generating spiral beams in many applications, ranging from communications to optical tweezers and quantum optics.